raygon-renderer/raygon/blogs/month-1.md

 It's been about 51 days since I first announced Raygon, a WIP high-performance CPU path tracer written in the Rust programming language, which will feature state of the art light transport integrators, including path tracing, bidirectional path tracing and VCM.

-In this post I'll go over some of features implemented or improved, and show some recent renders, then talk about the future of Raygon and how you can help.
+In this post I'll go over some of the features implemented or improved, and show some recent renders, then talk about the future of Raygon and how you can help.

 ## Look Back